What is a Section 149 Certificate?

-Section 149 Certificates, also known as zoning certificates, are legal documents issued by NSW Council's under the provisions of the Environmental Planning and Assessment Act 1979.
+Section 149 Certificate, also known as zoning certificates, are legal documents issued by NSW Council's under the provisions of the Environmental Planning and Assessment Act 1979.
 They contain information about how a property may be used and restrictions on development that may apply.

 A section 149 (2) and section 149 (5) planning certificate can be ordered separately or as a combined certificate.
 For conveyancing purposes a section 149 (2) is required as a minimum.